mhweiner/domio-test/README.md

 ### Persistance

 The script maintains its own data layer persistance via SQLite.
 The database is a single file created by SQLite (property_price_events.sqlite3).
 There is a `--clean` flag that you can utilze with this script that will empty the database to start fresh (see usage below).
-Obviously scaling would be an issue (see Areas for Improvement below).

 ### Rules